sikopet/blog/posts/naxsi.md

 CheckRule "$XSS >= 8" BLOCK;
 ```

-`naxsi.rules` has to be loaded per location or server block, ex.:
+`naxsi.rules` has to be loaded per location or server block, ex. /etc/nginx/sites-enabled/default:
 ```
-## /etc/nginx/sites-enabled/default

 location / {
     # First attempt to server request as file, then as directory,
     # then fall back to displaying a 404